Writer in Residence Applications

 My résumé is longer than one page.
 Will you accept this?

 While we prefer having a one-page résumé to get a snapshot of you and your experience/accomplishments, you can run to two pages in length should you need to.
 Remember, in our assessment process the quality of the writing sample is what matters most, not your résumé.
 So don’t obsess over the résumé.
 Your résumé will be uploaded as a separate file along with you writing sample file.

 What if my writing sample is longer than 10 pages, may I submit more?

 It is strongly encouraged that you to stick to the 10-page limit.
 Remember it is only a sample, not a complete work.
 More is not always better.
 However, we understand that if it is just a paragraph or two to finish a short story, a book chapter, or a scene in a play of screenplay, then you can add an extra page to do that.
-The members of the Selection Committee are instructed not to read beyond 10 pages of a submission, but will read an extra page if they that extra page is merely a rounding off.
+The members of the Selection Committee are instructed not to read beyond 10 pages of a submission, but will read an extra page if that extra page is merely a rounding off.

 When should I apply?